Crell/AttributeUtils/README.md

 - [Larry Garfield][link-author]
 - [All Contributors][link-contributors]

+Development of this library is sponsored by [TYPO3 GmbH](https://typo3.com/).

 ## License

 The Lesser GPL version 3 or later.
 Please see [License File](LICENSE.md) for more information.